maciejczyzewski/hyhyhy/README.md

 ## Installation

 You can create a new project by generating structure like this.
-Make sure the destination folder does not exist yet.
+Make sure that the destination folder does not exist because it will be overwritten.

 ```
 - assets/